-Although you'll find plenty of Paris events in August to keep you entertained and busy, the city into vacation mode as many Parisians depart for summer holidays and everyone else soaks up the sunshine and enjoys the relaxed ambiance.
+Although you'll find plenty of Paris events in August to keep you entertained and busy, the city moves into vacation mode.
+Many Parisians depart for summer holidays while everyone who remains in the city soaks up the sunshine and enjoys the relaxed ambiance.

-You'll find most of the biggest events in outdoor venues: laid-back activities and fun along Paris "beaches," concerts and other events at the Paris Neighborhood Festival, almost a whole month of free outdoor movies in beautiful Parc de la Villette, and at the end of the month, Rock en Seine, the biggest summer music festival in France.
+Most of the biggest events during August take place in outdoor venues.
+Look for laid-back activities and fun along Paris "beaches," concerts and other events at the Paris Neighborhood Festival, and almost a whole month of free outdoor movies in beautiful Parc de la Villette.

 Get ready to have a memorable time in the City of Lights, and enjoy the long sunny days and fun things to do that makes August a wonderful time to visit Paris.

 Top photo: Paris Plages "beach" on the Seine River's Right Bank, (c) Paris Discovery Guide

 Paris Discovery Guide is a reader-supported publication.
 When you buy through our links, we may earn a commission at no additional cost for you.
 Learn more

 Paris Beaches - Paris Plages - 2023

 Paris Plages ("Paris Beaches") transforms parts of Paris into fun-filled beaches each summer.
 The (usually) hot August weather makes being near the water especially appealing.

 You'll find Paris Plages at three main locations this year: the Seine River Banks (Parc Rives de Seine) and Trocadero Gardens in central Paris, and La Villette Canal Basin in the 19th arrondissement.

 The Seine River Bank "beaches" focus on relaxation, while Trocadéro features games and activities.
 Relax in deck chairs, visit the many floating theater, restaurants, ice cream stands, and bars along the water.